hotosm/field-tm/docs/dev/Production.md

      or data inconsistency.
   2. The server that it's hosted on - this may be different between environments.
+  3. The deployment configuration - be it docker or Kubernetes, this may vary slightly between environments.
-  3. The logging / telemetry config - I have been caught out here before!
+  4. The logging / telemetry config - I have been caught out here before!
 OpenTelemetry may only be configured on production and could potentially have bugs.